 I received an email today from a worried husky owner, after recently acquring one of these wonderful dogs.
 This is what she said...

-i got my husky when she was 6 months old...shes 11 months now and when we got her the previous owner said she ate wet and dry food.
+i noticed you have a beautiful husky and wanted to know if you could answer some questions for me? i got my husky when she was 6 months old...shes 11 months now and when we got her the previous owner said she ate wet and dry food.
 For a week Brina wouldn't wet food and barely ate the dry food.
 So I freaked cause she was already skinny as hell and tried all different kinds of things...warm water in the dry food, white rice mixed in the wet food, canned chicken mixed with the dry food. she would eat what i made her for about a day or two then would eat the next day so of course I tried something different.
 After a lot of money spent on just food, lol, my bf tried to giving her plain wet food again and she ate it.
 But of course shes right back to the habit where she only eats that for a couple days and then wont touch it.
 Am I doing something wrong with her food that is making her so finiky?
 She looks extremely skinny.
 But I've heard from numerous people that huskys usually are pretty skinny when there not in Alaska or snow?
 Do you know if any of this is true?
+Also potty training.
+She's not very good at it and shes almost a year old. my boyfriend and i are so fed up we are almost to the point we are about to give her away. in the morning before my boyfriend gets up at 7 she goes on the carpet in the hallway. and at night she goes in the kitchen. i am home all day. and take her out often in our backyard, she sometimes pees but 99% of the time shes running around trying to catch lizards and bugs and doesn't bother trying to go to the bathroom outside. we're pretty much at the end of the road here with her on this. any advice would be great. sorry this was so long..lol"

 This was my response to her...